AbdullahGM1/isaac_ros_yolov8_custom_model/README.md

 ```

-`num_classes` we change it to our models's classes, and `int out_dim` and select it to be the same as shown in custom model dimensions.
+`num_classes` we change the number to the custom models's number of classes, and `int out_dim` and change the number to be the same as shown in custom model dimensions.